Delayma-ML/Delayma-Models/index.md

 ## Conclusion and Future Work
-We conclude that we are able to get a very highly tuned model of bayesian ridge regression for getting nearly predictions for flight delays.
-We can use this model to predict flight delays and take necessary actions to prevent them.
-These models can be tested on larger datasets with real-time data.
-This will be a more complicated challenging task as updating and extracting real time data, which is more prone to having incomplete information and thus multiple empty fields.
-We can also use these models to predict flight delays and inform the passengers about the delay in advance.
-This will help the passengers to plan their journey accordingly.
+Our findings suggest that we have successfully fine-tuned a Bayesian Ridge Regression model to accurately predict flight delays.
+This model can be utilized to anticipate delays and implement preventative measures.
+While the model has performed well on our dataset, testing it on larger, real-time datasets would be a more complex and challenging task.
+Real-time data often contains incomplete information, resulting in numerous empty fields that need to be handled.
+Despite these challenges, the potential benefits are significant.
+For instance, these predictive models could be used to notify passengers about delays in advance, allowing them to adjust their travel plans accordingly.

 ## References